March 2022 - Nicotine Replacement Therapy (PDF)

 September 2018 – ConditionCare

-Over 26% of the Wright State University population is coping with a chronic condition.
+Over 26 percent of the Wright State University population is coping with a chronic condition.
 Managing this condition can be stressful and lead to many questions.
-Where should you turn when you have questions about your disease, information provided to you by your doctor or how to navigate your medical plan?
+Where should you turn when you have questions about your disease, information provided to you by your doctor, or how to navigate your medical plan?

-Wright State University offers a 100% confidential program through Anthem called ComplexCare.
+Wright State University offers a 100 percent confidential program through Anthem called ComplexCare.

-Through this program, employees, spouses and dependents covered by the WSU medical plan that are diagnosed with certain conditions, for example Cerebrovascular Disease, Osteoarthritis, Cancer and Coronary Artery Disease, are assigned a personal care nurse.
+Through this program, employees, spouses and dependents covered by the Wright State medical plan who are diagnosed with certain conditions (for example cerebrovascular disease, osteoarthritis, cancer, and coronary artery disease) are assigned a personal care nurse.
 This nurse provides:

 - Personal support outreach

 - Access to a full care team, including RNs, dieticians, pharmacists, medical directors, respiratory therapists, etc.

 If you are managing a complex condition, there are 2 things you can do to enroll in this program:

 Make sure your phone number is up to date with Anthem.
 If Anthem reaches out to you, take the call and listen to the services they are offering.
 They are there to help you.

 - Call Anthem